Illinois approves 26 businesses to offer safety training to marijuana sellers

-SPRINGFIELD, Ill. -- State officials have authorized 26 businesses to provide health and safety training to operators who dispense cannabis in Illinois.
+SPRINGFIELD, Ill.
+(WLS) -- Illinois has approved 26 businesses to provide mandatory health and safety training to operators of marijuana dispensaries in the state.

-The Department of Financial and Professional Regulation announced the list of "responsible vendors" on Tuesday.
-They are based in Cook, Lake, Kane, DuPage, Will and Sangamon counties and from Iowa, Texas and Florida.
+The Department of Financial and Professional Regulation released a list of "responsible vendors" on Tuesday to help cannabis sellers meet their training requirement.
+All marijuana dispensary operators must be trained on properly dispensing cannabis, checking buyers' identification and other health and safety concerns.

-A statement from the agency said "at least half" of the approved providers are minority-owned.
+Recreational marijuana use becomes legal for adults in Illinois on January 1, 2020.

 RELATED: Illinois Weed Legalization Guide